GBlankers/RayTracer/README.md

 ## Features
 - Different objects: sphere, cube, plane, cone
+- phong lighting (ambient, diffuse, specular)
+- reflection and refraction up to custom depth with definable reflectivity, roughness, transparency and refractive index
+- Light sources with custom intensity, color and location
 - Easily definable camera (position + looks at + up vector angle)
-- Light sources with custom intensity, color and location
+- Solid textures (images, wood grain, checkerboard, marble).
+- Boolean Objects (union, difference, intersection).
 - Skybox with color or png image
-- SDL using json to define the scene
-- phong lighting (ambient, diffuse, specular)
-- reflection and refraction up to custom depth with definable reflectivity, roughness, transparency and refractive index
 - anti-aliasing
 - roughness and normal mapping defined with a custom `png` file.
+- Pre-definable materials and colors
+- SDL using json to define the scene
 - multi-threading to speed up the rendering.
-- Boolean Objects (union, difference, intersection).

 ## Creating a New Scene
 ### How to?